AttorneyOnlineVidya/AOV-Update/README.md

 Content changes:
  * DGS 1 and 2 Payne are now seperate folders and have been renamed to ''Auchi'' and ''Auchi DGS2'' respecitvely.
- * Changed ''Payne DGS Wit'' to ''Auchi Wit''
+ * Changed ''Payne DGS Wit'' to ''Auchi Wit'' and updated his ini.
  * Trucy's folder has been reorganised
  * Vera's ini got a fix
  * EmaAAI is now on the CSS!